mit-pdos/perennial/README.md

     * [Layer.v](src/Spec/Layer.v) -- defines layers, which define an "API" as a bundle of operations and a form of state.
 Also describes how to implement a layer in terms of another, compilation between layers, and the notion of layer refinement (which we also call "recovery refinement").
-The theorems `compile_exec_seq_ok_alt2` and `layer_compose` prove that layer refinements preserve the semantics of compiled programs, and that layers can be composed, respectively.
+The theorem `compile_exec_seq_ok` proves that layer refinements preserve the semantics of complete interactions. `refinement_transitive` composes two implementations and shows the composition is also a recovery refinement.

     * [Hoare.v](src/Spec/Hoare.v) -- our embedding of Crash Hoare Logic (CHL), which we use to help prove that an implementation is a layer refinement.